Daniel pulls the handle

 “Gracias a tí,” she replies, looking down.

-Every minute, or so, Mark, the guy operating the espresso machine, calls out people's names.
 As they approach, Mark instinctively wipes his hands on his apron and, with a smile, hands them out cups, wraps, croissants, and sandwiches (but none with salmon; they ran out).

 “Excuse me, Dan,” calls out the cashier across the room.